-When we migrate the customer to ReCharge, we also create the customer accounts in Shopify.
+When we migrate the customer to ReCharge, we also create the customer profiles in Shopify.
 That doesn't create the login and password itself, just the email record for their login.
 Shopify doesn't have an easy way to import passwords, due to security reasons.
 Customers tend to re-use their passwords, this is what makes it a security constraint.
-However, you can then use Shopify to send out mass invites to the customers.
+However, you can then use Shopify to send out mass invites to your customers.
 If a customer account has already been created in Shopify at the time of the ReCharge migration, our system will automatically find the existing account with the matching email and connect it.

 Notifications sent to imported customers

 We do not send any notification that states customers are now in ReCharge.
 However, customers might get an email regarding their next charge depending on how you have set Upcoming charge notification.
 If this notification is turned on and if their next charge is up to three days after the import they will be notified.
 Please be sure to check on how you have set Upcoming charge notification in Settings > Notifications.

 You can send an invitation in bulk through Shopify .
 The bulk invite tool is only available for Shopify plus stores but they link to a third party tool that other clients have used.
 Once your customer has accepted the invitation they will be able to enter a new password and complete their account setup.

 In order to move your customers seamlessly, when you enter the next charge dates in the migration spreadsheet, you need to post date any charge dates that are the week of the migration.
 That way your current system with process those charges that week and ReCharge will begin processing charges after that week.

 Your customer is on a monthly subscription in this example

+The migration completion date will be January 8th; this is when you’ll turn off your old system.
+The soonest charge should be January 9th.
 If your customer is to be billed on January 5th, in the migration spreadsheet, you will enter the next charge date of February 5th.

 Your current subscription platform will handle the January 5th charge and ReCharge will start billing that customer on February 5th.

 Your customers will be charged in ReCharge on their next charge date from the CSV after you’ve reviewed the data and sent verification to us that the data is OK to process.

 As long as you’re currently using Stripe, Braintree or Authorize.net, no need to set up a new account.
 You can connect your existing account to ReCharge.

 Changes to your data, even minor changes, should be done by you.

-Note: We will put a hold on your account after we run the import so that any customer (migrated or existing ones) will not be billed until we’ve received written confirmation that the data is correct.
-Billing will resume the day AFTER we have taken the hold off the account.
+We will put a hold on your account after we run the import so that any customer (migrated or existing ones) will not be billed until we’ve received written confirmation that the data is correct.
+Billing will resume the day after we have taken the hold off the account.
 Normal billing will continue through this time for any new customers who signed up through ReCharge.